guidobouman/thesis/Documents/ResearchDocument/Sub Question 1.markdown

 ### How does the brain work?
 #### Anatomy of a human brain
 The brain is an immensely complex part of the human body.
-Figerally it consists out of many wires, called synapses, and ‘tiny deciding machines’, neurons, about 100 billion of them. [p.
+It consists out of many wires, called synapses, and ‘tiny deciding machines’, neurons, about 100 billion of them. [p.
 75][#Chorost:2011]
-Neurons are wired in a mesh network with via synapses.
+Neurons are wired in a mesh network trough the use of synapses.
 Neurons are able to fire and enable or disable connected neurons.
 “The job of a neuron is to accept spikes of electricity—called action potentials—from its dendrites.
 Depending on that input, it “decides” whether to send an action potential of its own to other neurons via its axon.” [p.
 148][#Chorost:2011]

 #### Memory storage
 Memories are stored in the brain as hierarchical patterns.
 For example if you would think of a memory containing an earthquake the pattern could be like this: Startling → Disturbing motion → Shaking → On Church and Market [p.
 285][#Chorost:2011] Interpret the objects in this hierarchy as neurons firing each other, the lines as synapses.